MicrosoftLearning/dp-420-cosmos-db-dev/instructions/14-functions.md

 ---
 lab:
-    title: 'Process Azure Cosmos DB SQL API data using Azure Functions'
+    title: 'Process Azure Cosmos DB for NoSQL data using Azure Functions'
-    module: 'Module 7 - Integrate Azure Cosmos DB SQL API with Azure services'
+    module: 'Module 7 - Integrate Azure Cosmos DB for NoSQL with Azure services'
 ---

-# Process Azure Cosmos DB SQL API data using Azure Functions
+# Process Azure Cosmos DB for NoSQL data using Azure Functions

 The Azure Cosmos DB trigger for Azure Functions is implemented using a change feed processor.
-You can create functions that respond to create and update operations in your Azure Cosmos DB SQL API container with this knowledge.
+You can create functions that respond to create and update operations in your Azure Cosmos DB for NoSQL container with this knowledge.
 If you have implemented a change feed processor manually, the setup for Azure Functions is similar.

 In this lab, you will

-## Create an Azure Cosmos DB SQL API account
+## Create an Azure Cosmos DB for NoSQL account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
-When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
-Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB SQL API account using the Azure SDK for .NET or any other SDK of your choice.
+When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **NoSQL API**).
+Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB for NoSQL account using the Azure SDK for .NET or any other SDK of your choice.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

 1. Sign into the portal using the Microsoft credentials associated with your subscription.

-1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB SQL API** account resource with the following settings, leaving all remaining settings to their default values:
+1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB for NoSQL** account resource with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |
     | ---: | :--- |